 Dr. Najwan Al-Roubaiy is licensed by the Swedish National Board of Health and Welfare; the UK Health and Care Professions Council (HCPC); and the Department of Health-Abu Dhabi (DOH).
 He came to ACPN from the Swedish Red Cross Treatment Centre in Sweden, where he worked as a clinical psychologist with war and torture survivors suffering from PTSD as well as other trauma-related mental health issues.
-He earned his PhD in Counselling and Psychotherapy from the University of Leicester (UK, 2014), and later obtained his Specialist Qualification in Clinical Psychology from the Swedish Psychological Association (Sweden, 2015).
+He earned his PhD in Counselling Psychology and Psychotherapy from the University of Leicester (UK, 2014), and later obtained his Specialist Qualification in Clinical Psychology from the Swedish Psychological Association (Sweden, 2015).

 In addition to his PhD degree and Specialist Qualification, he also holds a Postgraduate Certificate in CBT from the University of Oxford (UK, 2020); a Diploma in Practitioner Skills for treating Eating Disorders from the National Centre for Eating Disorders (UK, 2013); an MSc in Counselling Psychology from the London Metropolitan University (UK, 2005); and a BSc (Hons) in Psychology from the University of East London (UK, 2002).
-He is also a Chartered Member (CPsychol) and Associate Fellow (AFBPsS) of the British Psychological Society.
+He is also a Chartered Member (CPsychol) and Associate Fellow (AFBPsS) of the British Psychological Society (BPS).

-Dr. Najwan Al-Roubaiy works primarily with adults struggling with various mental health issues including Anxiety disorders (phobias, social anxiety, panic disorder, GAD, OCD, and PTSD); major depressive disorders; bipolar disorder; cyclothymic disorder; dysthymia; substance abuse; eating disorders; and adjustment disorders.
+Dr. Najwan Al-Roubaiy works primarily with adults struggling with various mental health issues including anxiety disorders (phobias, social anxiety, panic disorder, GAD, OCD, and PTSD); major depressive disorders; bipolar disorder; substance abuse; eating disorders; and adjustment disorders.
 Psychological treatment is conducted using mainly: Cognitive Behaviour Therapy (CBT); Person-Centred Therapy (PCT); Compassion-Focused Therapy (CFT); and Rational Emotive Behaviour Therapy (REBT).
 Integrative and pluralistic psychotherapy approaches are sometimes also used when there is a need for incorporating different models in one course of treatment.